How to Talk to Girls at Parties (film): Filming

-Principal photography on the film began on November 9, 2015, in Sheffield, which would be standing in for London.
+Principal photography on the film began on 9 November 2015 in Sheffield, which would be standing in for London.

 Release

-In September 2015, A24 acquired U.S. distribution rights to the film.
-It had its world premiere at the Cannes Film Festival on May 21, 2017.
-It was released in the United Kingdom on 11 May 2018 and in the United States on 25 May 2018.
+In September 2015, A24 acquired US distribution rights to the film.
+It had its world premiere at the Cannes Film Festival on 21 May 2017.
+It was released in the United Kingdom on 11 May 2018 by StudioCanal and in the United States on 25 May 2018.

-Critical response
+Reception

-On Rotten Tomatoes, the film has an approval rating of 48% based on 96 reviews, with an average rating of 5.3/10.
-The website's critical consensus reads, "How to Talk to Girls at Parties has energy and ambition, but is ultimately too unfocused to do much with either — or develop its themes into a cohesive whole."
-On Metacritic, the film has a weighted average score of 50 out of 100, based on 24 critics, indicating "mixed or average reviews".
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 47% based on 97 reviews, with an average rating of 5.3/10.
+The website's critics consensus reads, "How to Talk to Girls at Parties has energy and ambition, but is ultimately too unfocused to do much with either – or develop its themes into a cohesive whole."
+Metacritic, which uses a weighted average, assigned the film a score of 50 out of 100, based on 24 critics, indicating "mixed or average" reviews.

 David Rooney of The Hollywood Reporter stated that despite the charming characters of Elle Fanning (a curious alien) and Nicole Kidman (a nihilistic low priestess), its attempts to "add political substance feels less than half-cooked" and in effect sacrifices "narrative cohesion" and "overcomplicates" Neil Gaiman's 18-page story.

-Owen Gleiberman of Variety wrote: "The film enunciates its raw themes — punk means individuality! the aliens are all about conformity! — but never begins to figure out how to embody those themes in a narrative that could lure in the audience."
+Owen Gleiberman of Variety wrote, "The film enunciates its raw themes—punk means individuality! the aliens are all about conformity!—but never begins to figure out how to embody those themes in a narrative that could lure in the audience."